 Chop the lettuce and scallions and place in a large bowl.
 Cover and refrigerate.

 Once the chicken thighs are done marinating, preheat your grill or grill pan on medium heat and allow the temperature to rise to 400°F. Place chicken thighs onto a plate, shaking off the excess marinade into the plastic bag.
 Using tongs, put chicken thighs on the grill and grill for 5-6 minutes per side until a temperature of 165°F is reached per an instant read thermometer.
 Place peppers on the grill, either directly or using a veggie grilling pan, and grill for 5 minutes per side or until soft and slightly charred on the edges.

 Remove peppers and chicken from the grill.
 Allow chicken to rest for 5 minutes.
 Meanwhile, using a fork and chopping knife, once the peppers are cool enough, slice the peppers into ¼ inch slices and place on a platter.
 Slice the chicken pieces into ¼ inch slices, and place on a platter.
 Serve chicken and peppers on top of the lettuce mixture with the Honey Lime or Ranch dressing and garnish with cilantro leaves.

 *Yellow peppers have not yet been tested by Monash University for FODMAPs.
 I can tolerate them, but if you don’t know how you’ll react and wish to err on the side of caution, use two red bell peppers instead of one red and one yellow pepper.
-According to Monash University, red bell peppers are FODMAP free but also contain capsaicin, which can also trigger heartburn and pain in people with IBS.
+According to Monash University’s Low FODMAP Diet App, red bell peppers are FODMAP free but also contain capsaicin, which can also trigger heartburn and pain in people with IBS.
 Be mindful of how your body reacts to spicy food and consult your doctor or dietitian before making this recipe if you have concerns about how your body might react.